-- In the Lupin III vs. Detective Conan crossover, Ran Mouri and Crown Princess Mira of Vespania look enough alike that Mira makes Ran her unwilling royal double for a while and then poor Ran is drugged and taken back to Vespania to continue the role.
+- In Lupin III vs. Detective Conan, Ran Mouri and Crown Princess Mira of Vespania look enough alike that Mira makes Ran her unwilling royal double for a while.
+And then poor Ran is drugged and taken back to Vespania to continue the role.

 - The three Osaka kids in the OVA, "Conan and Heiji and the Vanished Boy" strongly resemble the Detective Boys.
 Even their names sound very alike: Mayumi, Mikihiko, and Kenta.

 - In movie 9 Akiyoshi Minako strongly resembles Ran's mother Eri, so much that Kogoro attempts to prove her innocence... and then he finds out that she is the true murderer.

 - In one of the OAV's, it turns out Ai is a dead-ringer for child actress Grace Aihara.